Industrial airflow verification

 • After adding equipment/branches, existing pickups underperform

-• Upcoming EHS / insurer audit—need defensible documentation
+• Upcoming EHS / insurer review—need organized measurement documentation

 If you’re not sure what to measure, we start with a short scope call and a walkdown.